My Cart

 Posted on

-Written by: Emily Yann, Sales Director at Sockwell and Travel Enthusiast
+By Emily Yann, Sockwell Sales Director and Travel Enthusiast

-summer travelWhen it comes to business travel, less is more.
-Trust me on this!
-Fitting all of my clothes, shoes and toiletries in a bag that fits in the overhead bin is essential for making my trip as low stress as possible.
+summer travelWhen it comes to business travel, less is more—trust me on this!
+Fitting all of my clothes, shoes, and toiletries in a bag that fits in the overhead bin is essential for making my trip as low stress as possible.
 Carry-on luggage, preferably those on wheels, ensures that I can avoid baggage claim and hit the ground running as soon as I arrive at my destination.
-On top of my carry-on luggage, I carry my laptop, essential printed items (like product catalogs), and socks; lots of Sockwell socks.
+On top of my carry-on luggage, I carry my laptop, essential printed items (like Sockwell product catalogs), and socks.
+Lots of Sockwell socks.

 You may not want to hear it, but the same concept applies to vacation travel.
-A weekend trip can quickly turn into six to nine outfits and a different book to read for each day of the trip.
-You’ll then lug your bags through the airport, hotel, in and out of cars, and back home, only to find you wore less than 50% of what you packed, and that you didn’t actually finish an entire book (although you’re very close).
+A weekend trip can quickly turn into ten outfits and a different book to read for each day of the trip.
+You’ll then lug your bags through the airport, the hotel, in and out of cars, and back home, only to find you wore less than half of what you packed and that you didn’t actually finish an entire book (although you’re very close).

 I can personally attest to feeling overwhelmed after unpacking my suitcase from my recent beach vacation.
 Had I stuck to my essential travel checklist I would have left the majority of the items in my closet and stuck to my tried and true key pieces.